Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_llm_as_judge.md

 - `azure_client_secret` (String) If azure_use_managed_identity is set to true, and you need to use a different user-assigned identity for this LLM instance, set the client secret.
 - `azure_tenant_id` (String) If azure_use_managed_identity is set to true, and you need to use a different user-assigned identity for this LLM instance, set the tenant ID.
 - `azure_use_managed_identity` (Boolean) Set true to use the Azure Cloud Managed Identity (or user-assigned identity) to authenticate with Azure-provider models.
 Default: false
+- `gcp_metadata_url` (String) Custom metadata URL for GCP authentication.
+Useful for restricted network environments or custom GCP endpoints.
+If null, Kong will use the default Google metadata endpoint.
+- `gcp_oauth_token_url` (String) Custom OAuth token URL for GCP authentication.
+Useful for restricted network environments or custom GCP endpoints.
+If null, Kong will use the default Google OAuth token endpoint.
 - `gcp_service_account_json` (String) Set this field to the full JSON of the GCP service account to authenticate, if required.
 If null (and gcp_use_service_account is true), Kong will attempt to read from environment variable `GCP_SERVICE_ACCOUNT`.
 - `gcp_use_service_account` (Boolean) Use service account auth for GCP-based providers and models.
 Default: false
 - `header_name` (String) If AI model requires authentication via Authorization or API key header, specify its name here.
 - `header_value` (String) Specify the full auth header value for 'header_name', for example 'Bearer key' or just 'key'.
-- `param_location` (String) Specify whether the 'param_name' and 'param_value' options go in a query string, or the POST form/JSON body. must be one of ["body", "query"]
+- `param_location` (String) Specify whether the 'param_name' and 'param_value' options go in a query string, or the POST form/JSON body. possible known values include one of ["body", "query"]
 - `param_name` (String) If AI model requires authentication via query parameter, specify its name here.
 - `param_value` (String) Specify the full parameter value for 'param_name'.